HalfOrcandEggs/PBIA/README.md

-# PBIA
+PBIA
+====

-Power BI Advanced Lab instructions
+Power BI Advanced

+Lab exercise files and instructions located in this repo